AsteriskAmpersand/Ice-Stable/README.md

     - MV decreased to 8 (down from 20).
   - Thorn Pod:
     - Initial Hit:
-      - Stun Buildup increased to 30 (down from 90).
+      - Stun Buildup decreased to 30 (down from 90).
       - Exhaust Buildup increased to 15 (up from 10).
       - Generates 2 stuck pods (down from 3).
     - Explosions: